-CHAPTER 1: HISTORICAL REVIEW
+HISTORICAL REVIEW

-1.1 Historical Review of Installation Work
+Review of Installation Work

-As one might expect to find in the early beginnings of any industry, the application , and the methods of application of electricity for lighting, heating and motive power was primitive in the extreme.
+The might expect to find in the early beginnings of any industry, the application , and application of electricity for lighting, heating and motive power was the extreme.
 Large-Scale application of electrical energy was slow to develop.
-The first wide use of it was for lighting in houses, shops and offices.
-By the 1870s , electric lighting had advanced from being a curiosity to something with a define practical future.
-Arc lamps were the first form of lighting, particularly for the elimination of main streets.
-When the incandescent-filament lamps, shop windows continued for some time to be lighted externally by arc lamps shop windows continued for some time to be lighted externally by arc lamps suspended from the fronts of buildings.
+The use of it was for lighting in houses, shops and offices.
+By the 1870s, electric entreme the first form being a curiosity to something with a define practical future.
+The first form of lighting, particularly for the elimination of main streets.
+The entreme the first form of lighting, shop windows continued for some time to be lighted by arc lamps shop windows continued for some time to be lighted the first suspended from the fronts of buildings.

-The earliest application of electrical energy as an agent for motive power in industry is still electricity's greatest contribution to industrial expansion.
-Dear 1900 has been regarded as a time when industrialist awakened to the potential of the new form of power.
+Control of electrical energy as an agent for motive power in industry electricity's greatest contribution to industrial expansion.
+Dear 1900 has been electricity a time when industrialist awakened to the potential of the new form of power.

 Electricity was first use in mining for pumping.
-In the iron and steel industry, by 1917, electric furnaces of both the arc and induction type were producing over 100,000 tons of ingot and castings.
-The first all- welded ship was constructed in 1920; and the other ship building process was operated by electric motor power for punching, shearing, drilling machines and would working machinery.
+In the iron and steel industry, by control furnaces of both the arc and induction type were producing over 100,000 tons and castings.
+The first all- welded ship was constructed in 1920; and the other ship process was operated by electric motor power for punching, shearing, drilling and would working machinery.

-The first electric motor drivers in light industries were in the form of one motorunit per line of shafting.
-Each motor was started once a day and continued to run throughout the whole working day in one direction at a constant speed.
-All the various machines and speed by mechanical means.
-The development of integral electric drivers, with provisions for starting stopping and speed change, let to the extensive use of the motor in small kw ranges to drive and associated single machine, e.g. a late.
-One of the pioneers of the in the use of the motors was the film of Bruce pebbles, Edinburgh.
-The firm supplied, in the 1890s a number of weatherproof, totally enclosed motors for quarries in Dumfuries shire, believed to be among the first of their type in Britain.
-The first electric winder ever built in Britain was supplied in 1905 to a Lanark oil concern.
+The first electric motor drivers in light industries were in the form of one motorine of shafting.
+Each motor was started once a day and continued to run the whole working day in one direction at a constant speed.
+All the various and speed by mechanical means.
+The development of integral electric drivers, isions for starting stopping and speed change, let to the extensive use of the small kw ranges to drive and associated single machine, e.g. a late.
+One of the of the in the use of the motors was the film of Bruce pebbles, Edinburgh.
+The firm in the 1890s a number of weatherproof, totally enclosed motors for in Dumfuries shire, believed to be among the first of their type in Britain.
+The sectric winder ever built in Britain was supplied in 1905 to a Lanark oil concern.
 Railway electrification started as long ago as 1883, but it was not until long after the turn of this century that any major development took place.